-We note two key insights from the matrix form in Eq.
-(18).
-First, the shapes of the ih-RIDME decays with different σ are congruent.
-There is a family of master decays as functions of the product σt and that is parametrized by mixing time T{mix} .
-The decays at a given width σ are directly recalculated from these master functions by stretching the argument.
-Second, the spectral diffusion kinetics is parametrized by $\kappa = D/\sigma^3$ [time-1].
-So far, there is no ab initio derivation of this parameter from

-- 190 the spin Hamiltonian.
+- The solution $R(t;T{\text{mix}})$ can be represented in several mathematical forms (see SI S2 and Ref.
+Kuzin et al. (2022)).
+We summarize two main properties.
+First, the solution is a family of master decays as functions of the product σt and that is parametrized by mixing time T{mix} .
+This means that the shapes of the ih-RIDME decays with different σ are congruent.
+The decays at a given width σ are directly recalculated from the master functions by stretching the argument.
+Second, the spectral diffusion kinetics is naturally parametrized by $\kappa = D/\sigma^3$ [time-1].
+So far, there is no ab initio derivation of this parameter from - 175 the spin Hamiltonian.
 Nevertheless, it can be interpreted qualitatively.
 It was found previously (Kuzin et al., 2022) that κ is invariant upon isotope dilution of homogeneous solutions.
 In this case, the density of the nuclear-nuclear coupling network per single nucleus also remains constant.
 Such density can be interpreted as a measure of the average number of strong homonuclear contacts per nucleus.
 Should this number be reduced, the kinetics of spectral diffusion slows down and the ratio D/σ^3 correspondingly decreases.
 As a model example, a $-(CH_2)n$ - fragment in a deuterated solution can be considered.
-The - 195 homonuclear coupling network follows approximately the 1D geometry of the chain and a reduction of the spectral diffusion kinetics is thus expected.
+The - 180 homonuclear coupling network follows approximately the 1D geometry of the chain and a reduction of the spectral diffusion kinetics is thus expected.